oddjobs-maple/odd_jobs/out/README.md

 ## Permarcher

-Also known as: “Perma-Archer”, “Permabowman”, “Perma-Bowman”
+Also known as: “Perma-archer”, “Permabowman”, “Perma-bowman”

 Possible job progressions: